Brian Chambers (curator)

 Brian Chambers is an American art curator and gallery owner specializing in psychedelic art.

 Chambers was born June 22, 1979.
-He now lives in Grass Valley, California, and owns and is the owner and curator of The Chambers Project, the world's premier psychedelic art gallery located in Grass Valley, California.
+He now lives in Grass Valley, California, and is the owner and curator of The Chambers Project, the world's premier psychedelic art gallery located in Grass Valley, California.

 Career

 Chambers became interested in art curation in 1996 when he discovered the work of Ralph Steadman, the eccentric creator of satirical cartoons especially known for his gonzo work with Hunter Thompson, mainly the integration of art and text in Fear and Loathing in Las Vegas.
 Rick Griffin, the designer of Grateful Dead posters and album covers as well as psychedelic comic books of the seventies underground drug subculture, was another powerful influence.

 When Chambers saw a picture of Mario Martinez’ (Mars1) painting titled "Mental and Material Realms" in Juxtapoz Magazine in 2008, he was impressed, and formed a collective psychedelic art project called Furtherrr, commissioning painters Mars-1, Oliver Vernon and Damon Soule to create a collaborative painting over three days at the Symbiosis Gathering in Yosemite in Fall of 2009.
 He continued organizing similar art events for the collective in Arizona.
 Other early influences on Chambers include the work of painter Alex Grey, known for his “psychedelic kundalini” imagery and his Chapel of Sacred Mirrors in New York.
 Chambers got to know Grey and, in March 2021, sold four of his paintings to a Silicon Valley programmer for $1,000,000.